Azure-Samples/avm-terraform-labs/README.md

 1. Create a new file called `outputs.tf` and add copy the code from [outputs.tf](outputs.tf) into it.
 1. Create a new file called `locals.tf` and add copy the code from [locals.tf](locals.tf) into it.
 1. Create a new file called `data.tf` and add copy the code from [data.tf](data.tf) into it.
-1. Create a new file called `main.non.avm.tf` and add copy the code from [main.non.avm.tf](main.non.avm.tf) into it.
+1. Create a new file called `non.avm.tf` and add copy the code from [non.avm.tf](non.avm.tf) into it.

 ### Add the AVM references

+The following files demonstrate how to use the Azure Verified Modules for Terraform.

+1. Create a new file called `avm.virtual_network.tf` and copy the code from [avm.virtual_network.tf](avm.virtual_network.tf) into it.
+1. Create a new file called `avm.key_vault.tf` and copy the code from [avm.key_vault.tf](avm.key_vault.tf) into it.
+1. Create a new file called `avm.storage_account.tf` and copy the code from [avm.storage_account.tf](avm.storage_account.tf) into it.
+1. Create a new file called `avm.virtual_machine.tf` and copy the code from [avm.virtual_machine.tf](avm.virtual_machine.tf) into it.
-1. Create a new file called `main.avm.tf`.
+1. Create a new file called `avm.role_assignments.tf` and copy the code from [avm.role_assignments.tf](avm.role_assignments.tf) into it.

-1. Add the following code for the Virtual Network module:
-TODO...
+### Apply the Terraform configuration

+1. Open a terminal in Visual Studio Code.
+1. Run `az login` to login to your Azure subscription.
+1. Run `az account show` to show the current subscription.
+Run `az account set --subscription <subscription-id>` to set the subscription if it is not the one you want to use.
+1. Run `terraform init` to initialize the Terraform configuration.
+1. Run `terraform plan -out tfplan` to see what resources will be created.
+1. Run `terraform apply tfplan` to create the resources.
+1. Navigate to the Azure Portal and review the resources that have been created.

 ### Connect to the VM via Bastion